-This annual pop-up bar has quickly become a warm-weather institution in London, with trendy drinkers drawn in by its unique location and enticing selection of tasty small plates, summery drinks and cocktails.
+Frank's Café is an annual pop-up bar which has quickly become a warm-weather institution in London, with trendy drinkers drawn in by its unique location and enticing selection of tasty small plates, summery drinks and cocktails.
 Occupying the entire top floor of a multi-storey carpark in Peckham, this laid-back, arty café-bar is a collaboration between non-profit arts collective Bold Tendencies and Practice Architecture, who outfit the space with distinctive (and highly Instagrammable) works each summer.
 It’s the perfect place to watch the sun set over London while enjoying some culture.

 For an intimate outdoor dining experience, Londoners in the know head for this charming French bistro-style restaurant and bar in St. James's.
 If you like a bit of history alongside your meal, Boulestin is the place: its small outdoor courtyard boasts original gas lighting from Victorian times, and the entryway is adorned with panels from Henry VIII's tennis courts.
 It's also said to be the site of the last duel ever fought in England.
 Today, it's a relaxed place to dine on classic French cuisine, as well as international dishes and light bar food.